 You can fly to the islands with Air Calin.
 You may need a night in Noumea to make your connection to the islands.
 If you’re pushed for time smaller planes are available to hire to take you to the islands: Noumea Magenta airport: Air Alizé and Air Loyauté.

-So in conclusion here’s ways to save money while getting the most out of your trip.
+Here are ways to save money while getting the most out of your trip.

-- Stay in self catering accommodation and shop at the local supermarket and bakery.
+- Stay in self-catering accommodation and shop at the local supermarket and bakery.

 - For economical accommodation stay at a Gîte or a Tribal Lodging.